sahilbawa/Vet-Dashboard/README.md

 <h1>Vet Dashboard</h1>
+<a href="http://code.sahilbawa.com">View live example here!</a>

-<p>This is a working template for an appointment dashboard interface.</p>
+<p>This is a ASP.NET MVC template for an appointment dashboard interface which is already set up for integration with an API.</p>
 <h3>Available Actions:</h3>
 <ul>
   <li>view the list of appointments</li>